-You may be in-house legal counsel for such a firm or a boutique law-firm professional seeking additional advice in a matter involving Dutch, International, or East European law.
+You may be in-house legal counsel to such a firm or, possibly, a boutique law-firm professional.
+You probably will be seeking additional advice in a matter involving Dutch, International, or East European law.

-Large, transnational corporations will usually have their own in-house counsel and often will maintain close relationships with law firms having offices in several jurisdictions.
-When you fit this corporate or law-firm profile and wish a second opinion on a specific matter, we would also be pleased to work with you.
+On the other hand, large, transnational corporations will usually have their own in-house counsel; often already enjoying close relationships with law firms which may have offices in several jurisdictions.
+When you fit such a corporate or law-firm profile and may wish a second opinion on a specific matter, we would also be pleased to work with you.

 Whether you are an entrepreneur, associated with a large business or law firm, you will be searching for a workable solution for your business-law needs in the region.
-It may be to:
+They could be to:

 - start-up or liquidate a (client’s) business unit;